cdig/cd-module/README.md

 # Skin Deep: The Standard Library

-Let's look at the markup for a typical page in a module.
+Here's the markup for a typical page in a module.
-Then, we'll examine the systems that make all this markup work, focussing mostly on HTML and SCSS.
+Below, we'll examine the components that make up the markup.

 ```html
 <cd-page id="my-amazing-page">